Bogdanp/Noise/README.md

 binary files in `Lib/` and in `Sources/Noise/boot`, so you will need have [LFS] installed in order to pull those files.

-The shared libraries and the boot files in must match the version of Racket you use to compile your Racket code.
+The shared libraries and the boot files must match the version of Racket you use to compile your Racket code.
 Most likely, the versions of the files checked into the master branch won't match your version of Racket.
-To import your own versions of these files, build Racket from source and run:
+To import your own versions of these files, build Racket from source and
+run:

     ./Bin/copy-libs.sh arm64-macos /path/to/src/racket